caderek/benny/README.md

 const add = (caseName, fn) => rawAdd(caseName, fn, {/* custom options */})
 ```

-Now you can use this new function instead of the original version in your benchmark suite.
+You can now use this new function instead of the original version in your benchmark suite.

 ### Reusing handlers

-If you use custom handlers for `cycle` and `complete` functions (or you have custom options for `save` function) you can setup them once, and youse everywhere you need.
+If you use custom handlers for `cycle` and `complete` functions (or you have custom options for `save` function) you can set up them once, and reuse everywhere you need.

 For example: